radiantearth/stac-spec/item-spec/item-spec.md

 that comes along for that.
 But the derived_from field is seen as a way to encourage fuller specs and at least start a linking structure that can be used as a jumping off point for more experiments in provenance tracking*

-#### Relative vs Absolute links
+#### Absolute URIs vs Relative References

-Currently the JSON schema for links does not require a URI formatting, to give the option for implementors to provide relative links.
-In general, Catalog API's should aim for absolute links whenever possible.
-But Static Catalogs are potentially more portable if they can be implemented with relative links, so that every link doesn't need to be rewritten when the data is copied.
-The `self` link is required to be absolute.
+Currently the JSON schema for links does not require an absolute URI formatting such as `http://example.com/foo/bar.json`, to give the option for implementors to provide relative references such as `/foo/bar.json`.

+In general, Catalog API's should aim for absolute URIs whenever possible.
+But Static Catalogs are potentially more portable if they can be implemented with relative references, so that every link doesn't need to be rewritten when the data is copied to a different server, for instance.

+It is however required for all relative references to use absolute paths, that is, the references must begin with a `/`.
+Relative path references such as `../catalog.json` or `foo/bar.json` are not allowed.

 #### Collections